~Instructions for making your 1st Beer!

 A special word about glass vs. plastic fermenters.

-Our plastic carboys are a new type of plastic carboy that is “hydrophobic”, which means they repell liquids.
+Plastic “carboys” are a new type of fermenter that are “hydrophobic”, which means they repell liquids.
 This means they do not get as dirty as glass carboys.
-However, you CANNOT use a brush to clean the better bottles, since a brush will scratch a plastic carboy.
+However, you CANNOT use a brush to clean the plastic carboys, since a brush will scratch the inside of them.
 Use a percarbonate cleaner like PBW (included) to clean them when you are done with them.
 Fill the bottle with about a gallon of warm water and 1 Tablespoon PBW, and put the solid bung on.
 Shake the bottle to get the interior coated, release any pressure, and then let set for up to an hour upside down to clean the neck area.
 Then rinse and sanitize.
-Please note that the 6 gallon glass fermenters are actually about 6 ½ gallons volume to the base of the neck, and the Better Bottles are 6 gallon volume to the base of the neck.
+Please note that the 6 gallon glass fermenters are actually about 6 ½ gallons volume to the base of the neck, and the plastic carboys are 6 gallon volume to the base of the neck.

 Brew day will take about 2 hours from start to clean up.